iprattham/pratham/README.md

 <img align="right" width="150" height="180" alt="work from home" src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif"></a>
-### Some Fun Facts about me:
+### 👻 Some Fun Facts about me:
 I've experience in various fields of work:zap: I love watching films & series 🎥 and you'll mostly find me listening to music 🎵 while coding!
-My hobbies include singing, gaming 🎮 and swimming.
-With this, make sure you follow my socials to know more about me & for a super quick response, jump into my mail or DM me on LinkedIn or Instagram.
+My hobbies include singing, gaming 🎮 and swimming 🏊🏻‍♂️.
+With this, make sure you follow my socials to know more about me & for a super quick response, jump into my mail or DM me on LinkedIn or Instagram 💭

 <h3 align="left">Languages and Tools:</h3>